ayrus144/sam_annotator/README.md

 where:

-- `id` field must coinside with number keys on keyboard, so start with 1 (not 0).
+- `id` field must coincide with number keys on keyboard, so start with 1 (not 0).
 Any number of classes allowed, but only first 9 have their shortcuts.
 - `name` field is arbitrary and used only for dispaly in GUI
-- `color` field specifies the color this class would be displayed in GUI and encoded in output label `.png`
+- `color` field specifies the color this class would be displayed in GUI and encoded in output label `.jpg`

+**Note:**
-**Note:** specify path to your `data` inside `config.toml`.
+- Specify path to your `data` inside `config.toml`.

-**Note:** image files can have arbitrary names, but should resemble labels and sam names + only `.png` format is supported.
+- Image files can have arbitrary names, but should resemble labels and sam names + only `.jpg` format is supported.

 ## Shortcuts